Close Button

 01

-Meet youth where help is most acutely needed: schools, afterschool programs, community health centers, and youth centered organizations.
+Meet youth where they are at schools, afterschool programs, community health centers, and youth centered organizations.

 02

-Offer young people interested in addressing our nation’s youth mental health crisis with an opportunity to provide peer support while obtaining quality training, skills, experiences, and credentials to start a career in behavioral health.
+Offer young people interested in supporting youth mental health with an opportunity to provide peer support while obtaining quality training, skills, experiences, and credentials to start a career in behavioral health.

 03

-Increase the capacity of schools, community-based organizations, community health clinics, and behavioral health organizations to respond to the growing youth mental health crisis and provide support for the most vulnerable youth.
+Increase the capacity of schools, community-based organizations, community health clinics, and behavioral health organizations to respond to the growing youth mental health crisis and provide support for middle and high school students.

 04

-The YMHC is designed for young adults between the ages of 18 to 24 to serve as peer mental health navigators in schools, community organizations, and health clinics.
-Members have the opportunity to gain hands-on experience and training and earn a certification and/or higher education credit, all while serving in communities with limited access to mental health resources.
+The Youth Mental Health Corps trains young adults ages 18 to 29 to serve as peer mental health navigators in schools, community organizations, and health clinics.
+Members have the opportunity to gain hands-on experience, training, and can earn certification and/or higher education credit, all while serving in communities with limited access to mental health resources.

 Our Partners